|

-The water temperature (16 °C) at Shingles is quite cool.
-If the sun shines as we have forecast, it should feel warm enough to surf in a good spring wetsuit.
-Effective windchill factor of (15 °C) will make the air and water feel about the same temperature.
+The water temperature (54 °F) at Shingles is quite cold.
+If the sun shines as forecast, it should feel warm enough to get away with a good sealed spring wetsuit but you won't overheat in a winter wetsuit, gloves boots and a hood.
+Effective windchill factor of (50 °F).

 (click thumbnails to expand)